aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 type Options = MakeOptions<typeof setOptions>;
 ```

-You also have a bunch of mapped types that are built into typescript.
+You also have a bunch of mapped types that are built into typescript:

-#### `Pick<T>`
+#### `Pick<T, K>`

 The `Pick` utility type allows you to extract only the properties you want from an object.
+The `Pick<T, K>` type takes in two type parameters:

+- `T`: an object type with string keys
+- `K`: a union type of the keys you want to choose from the object

 ```ts
 interface Person {